You may wish to drop a course/course(s) that you are taking for a variety of reasons. It is important to familiarize yourself with the drop process.

 Undergraduate students in the Faculty of Information may request to withdraw without petition from a total of no more than 1.5-credits, provided such a request is made by the last day of classes in the relevant term.
 Withdrawals approved under this procedure will be noted on the academic record by the course status LWD (Late Withdrawal).
 This course status will have no effect on the GPA.

-To request for a course to be withdrawn under this LWD procedure, please complete the Late Withdrawal Form.
+To request to withdraw from a course under this LWD procedure, please complete the Late Withdrawal Form.

 Students who transfer to the Faculty of Information (from the University of Toronto St. George campus, University of Toronto Mississauga (UTM) campus, or the University of Toronto Scarborough (UTSC) campus), will have all LWD requests (if any) included in their Faculty of Information academic record.